Translator, Linguist, and Cultural Anthropologist

 I conducted the linguistic studies mentioned in the section “Spanish and Cakchiquel” above.
 I also researched Mayan legends and folklore by interviewing many people and recording their stories.
 I later transcribed and translated the stories into Spanish and English and published them in the book Tales of the Cakchiquels: Trilingual Collection of Folklore from the Cakchiquel Indians of Guatemala; Cuentos de los cakchiqueles: Recopilación trilingüe de cuentos populares de los indígenes cakchiqueles de Guatemala and also in a supplement Tzijonic pa Cakchiquel; Cuentos en Cakchiquel; Stories in Cakchiquel.

-In December 1977, I was hired by the Language Training Mission (whose name was changed to Missionary Training Center in October 1978) to write a culture book for Guatemala, including information about the Indians.
-From December 1977 to April 1978, I worked with Jeff Hafen to write the book Culture for Missionaries: Guatemalan Indian to help LDS missionaries understand the cultures of the native peoples of Guatemala.
+In December 1977, I was hired by the Language Training Mission (whose name was changed to Missionary Training Center in October 1978) to write a culture book for Guatemala, including information about the indigenous people.
+From December 1977 to April 1978, I worked with Jeff Hafen to write the book Culture for Missionaries: Guatemalan Indian to help missionaries understand the cultures of the native peoples of Guatemala.
 I tried to include not only general instructions and information concerning missionary work in Guatemala, but also specifics on how to approach the Indian people and how to respect their beliefs and ways of life.
-Review copies were sent to the then current and former mission presidents (Willard I. Skousen, Robert B. Arnold, and John O’Donnal).
+Review copies were sent to current and former mission presidents (Willard I. Skousen, Robert B. Arnold, and John O’Donnal).
 After clearing Church Correlation, the manual was published in 1980.